 It’s essential that you’re able to personalize your color scheme without having to do so through CSS.

 Otherwise, your product marketing team risks having to bother your devs every time they want to A/B-test a red tooltip against a crimson one.

 Trust me, that doesn’t scale very well.

-So you’ll want to use onboarding software like Userpilot which lets you build and edit onboarding flows in whatever color you please, code-free.
+Luckily, there’s onboarding software like Userpilot which lets you build and edit onboarding flows in whatever color you please, code-free ;).